 How often does the Board of Directors meet?

 The board meets regularly and minutes of meetings are available to all shareholders.

 How do I contact the Board of Directors?

 The board may be contacted through the Company Secretary.
 A list of current directors is also available from the Company Secretary.

 The AGM may be held annually or within 15 months of the previous AGM.
 Extraordinary General Meeting’s (EGM) may also be called to deal with significant issues which may occur outside the AGM planning cycle.
 Shareholders are always encouraged to attend AGMs and EGMs to ensure that there is a good representation of views to inform decisions.
 Decisions to increase levies (fees) or to raise additional funds are approved at AGMs and EGMs.

 How should I pay my levies?

-Levies should be paid by direct debit to the company’s bank account using a reference number provided for the relevant unit.
+Levies should be paid as directed by the managing agent into a designated company bank account using a reference number provided for the relevant unit.
 The Company Secretary provides the account details.
-Alternatively payments may be paid using a deposit book provided by the Company Secretary.

 What does the building insurance cover?
 Do I need to take additional insurance for my unit?